sfyanbel/CreditCardValidation/README.md

 ```

-## result as Following
+## result as Follows
 ```
-['AmericanExpress',1] , ['Visa',2] , ['MasterCards',3] , ['Discover',4]
+['AmericanExpress',1], ['Visa',2], ['MasterCards',3], ['Discover',4]
 ```
-## How to Contributor in this package (welcome for any Contributors)
+## How to Contributor to this package (welcome for any Contributors)

-1.add Class for new Card Number as you see in the Brands Folder
+1. add Class for new Card Number as you see in the Brands Folder
-2.create the Variables and Functions like other Cards
+2. create the Variables and Functions like other Cards
-3.commit then Pull Request to Review
+3. commit then Pull a Request to Review